pipeline config reference

 dtbs_check (optional)

-- Value: any string
+- Value: boolean

 - Default: disabled